elpassion/mainframer-intellij-plugin/README.md

 ![](readme/run_configurations.png)

-Now you are ready to run your custom mainframer configurations:
+Now you are ready to run your custom mainframer configuration:

 ![](readme/run_mainframer_configuration.png)